appgardenstudios/hyaline-actions/setup/README.md

 The action is contained in `index.js` and requires NodeJS v20.
 There is a test action configured to run that will exercise this action to install the CLI and run `hyaline version` when a push to anything other than the main branch is made.

 ## Releasing
 Ensure that `npm run build` has been run and checked in alongside any `index.js` changes to the main branch.
-Once verified, tag the main branch and push that tag to GitHub (at least the `v1` tag).
+Once verified, tag the main branch and push that tag to GitHub (at least the main `vX` tag).